Chill Out: Knowing When to Replace Your Chiller

 Share This Post

-On average, depending on several factors such as use, load, and the general location, a chiller’s lifespan hovers around 25 years.
-Of course, they can last longer but you have some replacement options when its time comes around.
+On average, a chiller lasts about 25 years.
+This depends on factors like use, load, and location.
+Of course, they can last longer but you have some options when the time comes to replace your chiller.

-The key to success here is to be proactive: Understand your chiller’s status, leak rate, and efficiencies to weigh out your options.
+The key to success here is to be proactive.
+Understand your chiller’s status, leak rate, and efficiencies to weigh out your options.
 This is inclusive of general costs and time constraints.
-Refrigerant Finders is here to help you evaluate your options when it comes to your chiller and chiller health and offers several services to ease the burden of maintaining your equipment.
+Refrigerant Finders is here to help you look at your options for your chiller and its health.
+We offer several services to make it easier to maintain your equipment.

-One option for your chiller is to do a full ‘change out’.
+When considering when to replace your chiller one option is to do a full ‘change out’.
 This is your best bet when your chiller is failing.

-Although this option is both costly and time-consuming, it is the most efficient, especially if your new chiller comes with warranties from the manufacturer.
-This process requires the refrigerant to be recovered (removed) from the chiller before it is cut down, often involving dismantling or breaking the unit into several pieces to be hauled off.
+This option is expensive and takes a lot of time.
+However, it is the most efficient choice, especially if your new chiller has warranties from the manufacturer.
+This process needs the refrigerant to be removed (recovered) from the chiller first.
+Then, the unit is often taken apart into several pieces for disposal.

 Your second option is to opt for a ‘retrofit’ and is arguably the best choice if circumstances allow.